 - On the playing court a team gains control of a live ball.
-After that, the mere touching of the ball by an opponent does not start a new shot clock period if the same team remains in control of the ball. - On a throw-in, the ball touches or is legally touched by any player on the playing court.

-50.2 Stopped, but not reset, with the remaining time visible, when the same team that previously had control of the ball is awarded a throw-in as the result of:

-- A ball having gone out-of-bounds.

-- A player of the same team having been injured.

-- A technical foul committed by that team.

-- A jump ball situation.

-- A double foul.

-- A cancellation of equal penalties on both teams.
+After that, the mere touching of the ball by an opponent does not start a new shot clock period if the same team remains in control of the ball. - On a throw-in, the ball touches or is legally touched by any player on the playing court. - Stopped, but not reset, with the remaining time visible, when the same team that previously had control of the ball is awarded a throw-in as the result of: - A ball having gone out-of-bounds. - A player of the same team having been injured. - A technical foul committed by that team. - A jump ball situation (not when the ball lodges between the ring and the backboard). - A double foul. - A cancellation of equal penalties on both teams.